Independent Verification

 Verifying a rating (not just a certification hash)

 The three steps above verify that the certified data has not been altered and was anchored at the stated time.
-TrackForge's Rating Oracle adds a further layer of verifiability: because the rating is produced by a deterministic pure function applied to published criteria, an independent party can also verify the rating itself.
+TrackForge's Rating Methodology and Rating Input & Scoring Schedule add a further layer of verifiability: because the rating is produced by a deterministic pure function applied to published criteria, an independent party can also verify the rating itself.

 To verify a rating:

-1. Obtain the catalogue data snapshot — The same data the Rating Oracle evaluated.
+- Obtain the catalogue data snapshot — The same data the deterministic rating engine evaluated.
 This is included in the proof bundle's canonical JSON records.

 5. Verify the methodology anchor